 The course has been created by lecturers at the International Business School (IBS), part of Hanze University of Applied Sciences, Groningen, based in the Netherlands.
 This is the first time a Dutch university has launched a MOOC in introductory-level economics.
+Besides the lecturers from the Netherlands, you will also meet lecturers from Italy and China, and learn how the same knowledge is presented in different cultural contexts.
+Moreover, you will meet business practitioners and listen to their experiences about how the theories are applied in their practices.

 Microeconomics: The branch of economics that analyses the market behaviour of individual consumers and businesses in an attempt to understand the decision-making process of companies and households.